 - Collaborating with referring physicians and care providers

 - Coordinating care for the best outcomes for mother and baby

 - Providing compassionate support for pregnant women and their families

 CHIP’s multidisciplinary team includes specialists from Children’s Hospital Colorado, UCHealth and Denver Health Medical Center.
 Our team members include physicians specializing in infectious disease, pediatrics, maternal and fetal medicine, gynecology and internal medicine.
-We are also supported by nurse practitioners, clinical social workers, pharmacists, developmental neuropsychologists and dieticians — all with extensive expertise in HIV.
+We are also supported by nurse practitioners, clinical social workers, pharmacists, developmental neuropsychologists and dietitians — all with extensive expertise in HIV.

 Key benefits of this HIV-specific partnership include:

 - Multidisciplinary approach assuring we meet your emotional and social needs